hammer-mt/FireFlask/readme.md

 `flask run --cert=adhoc`

 Check everything is as you expect, and make any customizations for your use case as necessary.
+- Visit the homepage
 - Sign up and sign out
 - Log in and edit your profile
 - Create a team
 - Add account id and conversion event to team
-- Connect Facebook
+- Connect Facebook ads
 - Invite a user to a team
 - Log in as invited user
-- Visit the dashboard
+- Visit the generic dashboard
 - Visit the Facebook dashboard

 Once you're ready to deploy to production on Google App Engine, follow these steps: